Why write? Because the longer I live the more wondrous the world becomes and the less I know.

 - Approaching teaching and learning as a healing process

-- Living out the teacher-learner relationships as a mutual, dynamic encounter
+- Living out the teacher-learner relationship as a mutual, dynamic encounter; practiving presence and what Martin Buber calls "going forth"

-- Practicing intellectual openness, honesty, and rigor; raising and epxloring with others deep and serious questions about the way we humans live our lives together here on earth, rather than offering answers
+- Practicing intellectual openness, honesty, and rigor; raising and exploring with others deep and serious questions about the way we humans live, our lives together here on earth, rather than offering answers

 - Being open to current cultural understandings and the ways in which inherited concepts and images might need to be transformed to speak in the present